Control Systems · MAY 2026 · Updated JUNE 2026 · 8 min read

 What SCADA does

-A SCADA historian records time-series data: temperatures, pressures, flow rates, line speeds and equipment states.
+A SCADA historian records time-series data: temperatures, pressures, flows, line speeds and equipment states.
 That data is accurate and granular, but it captures what happened at the process level, not what was being produced or why.
 A historian tag will tell you that a filler ran at 480 units per minute between 14:02 and 14:37; it does not, on its own, tell you that the run was work order 10455 producing a 600 mL SKU against recipe version 3.

 What MES does

 Scheduling.
-Allocates production orders to lines and shifts, sequences jobs to minimise changeover and allergen sequence risk, and tracks the schedule against actual progress.
+Allocates orders to lines and shifts, sequences jobs to minimise changeover and allergen sequence risk, and tracks the schedule against actual progress.

 Quality management.
-Captures in-process quality checks, links results to the batch record, and can trigger holds or release decisions when results fall outside specification.
+Captures in-process checks, links results to the batch record, and can trigger holds or release decisions when results fall outside specification.

 The ISA-95 functional levels